Brietoe/Sentinel/Milestones.md

 The software component that connects to the *server* and submits requests for access or transaction signing.
 This is the software instance that the *counterparty* uses to interact with Sentinel.

 ###	Ruleset
-The Ruleset is a plugin that encodes a model of the domain of discourse that defines all possible rules within a domain and their configuration options.
+The set of all rule configuration options within the domain of discourse.

+### Rule
+A predicate defined by a Ruleset element and configuration options.
+A rule is created, when the *user* instantiates a ruleset element with it's configuration.

 ##	**Phase One: Define**